 With the Daily Balance and Average Daily Balance methods, you can end up with something called “residual interest.”
 This happens when you’ve already paid off your entire credit card bill after carrying a balance for a few months, but then you see an interest charge on your next statement.

-This is exactly what’s being illustrated in the Average Daily Balance method above: Even though the balance was $0 at the end of the statement period, there was a finance charge.
+This is exactly what’s being illustrated in the Average Daily Balance method above: Even though the full balance was paid off during the statement period, there was still a finance charge at the end.
 This finance charge on your next statement after paying off a card is the residual interest.
 It’s the interest that accumulated on those days in the first half of the month when you were still carrying a balance, before you paid it off.

 When interest is calculated with the Average Daily Balance method or Daily Balance method and you are carrying a balance, the day you choose to make a payment during your billing cycle matters.
 Ignoring additional purchases, if you make a payment earlier in your billing cycle, you’ll end up paying less in interest than if you make a payment later in the billing cycle.
 This is because your balance will be lower for more days of the cycle.